Buying Foreign Real Estate with your IRA

 In most cases, the first step in investing your IRA in foreign real estate is to move it from your current custodian to one that allows for international transactions.
 Your current custodian probably makes money selling you investments and doesn’t want you to invest abroad.
 So, you need to move your account to a firm that specializes in foreign transactions.

 You’ll be making a transfer to the new custodian and not a rollover.
 The rollover rules changed in 2015, making this method inefficient for most retirement accounts.
 You can make as many transfers (from custodian to custodian) as you like with no tax consequences.

 If you go with the custodian managed option, be sure to select a custodian that will agree to make the purchase for you.
-A self directed account means you can “direct” the custodian or request he make certain investments.
+A self-directed account means you can “direct” the custodian or request he makes certain investments.
 If he feels it’s not in the best interests of the IRA, he can refuse.

 This also means that the custodian has no control over your LLC.
 He’s not a signer on the bank account and can’t force you to bring back the money to pay a creditor.
 All of the decisions, rights, responsibilities, and liabilities are on you, the manager of the offshore IRA LLC.

 If you go the LLC route, you need to spend some time getting familiar with the various IRS rules.